Hall Caine: After the war

 Caine's last published work in his lifetime was a revised version of Recollections of Rossetti, with a shortened title, to coincide with the 1928 centenary of Rossetti's birth.

 During the last eight years of his life Caine devoted himself to his life's work a Life of Christ, which he had begun in 1893.
 On at least three occasions Caine visited Palestine and Transjordania, the last in 1929; consulting the best-known theologians of the time, and reading every book he could obtain on the subject.
 His health broke down under the strain and the book remained unfinished.
 In the statement he prepared for his obituary was written, "one-fifth of the book is in a form fit for publication, the remainder not being in a condition which renders it possible that another author should complete it".
 The statement was disregarded by his sons and after extensive editing the book was published posthumously by his sons in 1938.
 The handwritten manuscript, including text and words, contained three million words, much of it indecipherable, to the extent that Caine's former secretaries were called in to transcribe it.
 An editor, journalist Robert Leighton was employed to cut it down to half-a-million words.
 "It was severely criticised by the reviewers and the sales were not large".

-Along with Winston Churchill, Caine received the Order of the Companions of Honour in October 1922 for his services to literature and was granted the Freedom of Douglas in 1929 for promoting the Isle of Man through his writings.
+Along with Winston Churchill, Caine was appointed to the Order of the Companions of Honour in October 1922 for his services to literature and was granted the Freedom of Douglas in 1929 for promoting the Isle of Man through his writings.